 PLEASE NOTE: Any work accepted in the fine arts competition listed FOR SALE by the exhibitor will be sold as displayed through the Minnesota State Fair Foundation at a 20% commission.
 All accepted entries will remain on exhibit during the run of the State Fair even if sold.

 PHASE 1: From July 10-14, jurors will review submitted digital images to determine which works will be delivered for Phase 2.
 All artists will be notified via email of the decisions of the jurors July 15 & 16.

 PHASE 2: All Phase 2 artists will be notified via email of the decisions of the jurors July 31 & Aug.
 1.

 DELIVERY OF PHASE 2 ENTRIES (at Fine Arts Center):

 Received Saturday and Sunday, July 27 & 28, 10 a.m. to 7 p.m.

 RETURN OF ENTRIES (at Fine Arts Center):

 FIRST GLANCE EVENT: Tuesday, Aug.
-25, 5-7 p.m.
-The Minnesota State Fair Foundation 501(c)(3) invites artists, friends and family to support the future of the arts at the Minnesota State Fair.
-This is your chance to get a first glance at the selected works and celebrate art at the fair with arts enthusiasts.
-Light refreshments available.
-Tickets are available for purchase at msffoundation.org or by calling (651) 288-4323.
+20, 5-6:30 p.m.
+The Minnesota State Fair Foundation 501(c)(3) invites artists, friends, family and art enthusiasts to support the future of the arts at the Minnesota State Fair.
+This is your chance to get a first glance at the selected works for this year’s exhibition.
+Tickets are available for purchase at msffoundation.org or by calling 651-288-4323.